Install and Configure Oracle Database for Cloudera Software

 Work with your Oracle database administrator to ensure appropriate values are applied for your Oracle database settings.
 You must determine the number of connections, transactions, and sessions to be allowed.

 Allow 100 maximum connections for each service that requires a database and then add 50 extra connections.
 For example, for two services, set the maximum connections to 250.
-If you have five services that require a database on one host (the databases for Cloudera Manager Server, Activity Monitor, Reports Manager, and Hive metastore), set the maximum connections to 550.
+If you have four services that require a database on one host (the databases for Cloudera Manager Server, Hue, Reports Manager, and Hive metastore), set the maximum connections to 450.

 From the maximum number of connections, you can determine the number of anticipated sessions using the following formula: